Choosing which machines to test

 It’s no good if a product lasts for several decades if it doesn’t work well in the first place.
 A disappointing product will soon become unloved and unwanted.
 For this reason, our independent lab testing forms an important part of our overall score.

-Our washing machine test is based on the standard AS/NZS 2040:1998.
-We use machines filled with 3.5kg loads, as our research has indicated this is the average load size in New Zealand.
+Our washing machine test is based on the Standard AS/NZS 2040:1998.
+We test each washing machine with a 3.5kg (dry weight) load of washing, as our research indicates this is the average load size in New Zealand.

-Our test includes dirt removal, rinsing, gentleness, spin efficiency, noise, and water and electricity use.
+Our test includes dirt removal, rinsing, gentleness and spin performance.
+We also measure energy and water efficiency plus noise output.

 Dirt removal

-A 3.5kg load is then washed on a standard cotton cold cycle at 20°C. Laundry detergents are formulated to work best at low temperatures, and in our testing, we’ve found that warm washes only make a marginal difference to dirt removal.
+We then wash the test load on a standard cotton cycle at 20°C. Laundry detergents are formulated to work best at lower temperatures and we’ve found that warm washes make a marginal difference to dirt removal.

-After the wash, the swatches are removed and analysed using a spectrophotometer – this machine detects the amount of light reflected from the swatch to calculate how much dirt has been removed.
+After the wash, we remove the swatches and analyse them with a spectrophotometer.
+This machine detects the amount of light reflected from the swatch, which we use to calculate how much dirt has been removed.
 In simple terms, the whiter the swatch, the more dirt has been removed.

 Rinsing

 We add a special marker chemical to the wash and take a water sample at the end of the final cycle.
-The amount of this chemical left in the rinse water determines how well the machine has rinsed out dirt and removed detergent residue.
+The amount of this chemical left in the rinse water determines how well the machine has rinsed out dirt and removed detergent.

 Gentleness

-We weigh the load before and after the wash.
-The closer the final weight is to the original, the more water has been removed in the spin cycle, and the higher the spin efficiency score.
-Testing is done using a machine’s maximum spin speed.
+We weigh the load of washing before and after the wash.
+The closer the final weight is to the original 3.5kg dry weight, the more water has been removed in the spin cycle and the higher the spin performance score.
+We use a machine’s maximum spin speed for this test.

 Noise

-No one wants a noisy appliance, so we accurately record the maximum noise level a washing machine makes during its spin cycle - from 1m away from the machine and 1m above the ground.
+Nobody wants a noisy appliance.
+We accurately record the maximum noise level a washing machine makes during its spin cycle – measured 1m away from the machine and 1m from the ground.

 Predicted reliability